PLaID++: A Preference Aligned Language Model for Targeted Inorganic Materials Design: Appendix

 \subsection{Additional Experiment Details}

-\textbf{Wyckoff Crystal Representation.} We represent each crystal structure in PLaID++ as a structured text sequence that encodes key physical and symmetry-related attributes.
+\textbf{Wyckoff Crystal Representation} We represent each crystal structure in PLaID++ as a structured text sequence that encodes key physical and symmetry-related attributes.
 The representation begins with the chemical formula, expressed as a concatenation of each element and its corresponding multiplicity.
-This is followed by the space group number, calculated using Pyxtal \citep{pyxtal} with a symmetry tolerance of 0.01.
+This is followed by the space group number, determined using Pyxtal \citep{pyxtal} with a symmetry tolerance of 0.01.
 Next, we include the lattice parameters: side lengths and angles, each rounded to two decimal places.
 Finally, for each atom in the structure, we list the element type, fractional coordinates (rounded to three decimal places), Wyckoff site label, and site multiplicity also from Pyxtal \citep{pyxtal}.
 This format provides a comprehensive and consistent description of a crystal’s composition, geometry, and symmetry.
-On the training dataset MP-20, the average number of tokens per crystal is 185.5 using PLaID's Wyckoff representation versus 214.7 using the standard representation from \citet{gruver2024finetuned}.
-This 14\% reduction translates into shorter sequences, better sample efficiency, and faster training.
-Our representation also scales more efficiently with increasing numbers of atoms, as additional atoms occupying the same Wyckoff site only require an update to the multiplicity rather than the inclusion of separate lines for each atom.
 We provide additional examples of generated structures in Appendix~\ref{sec:A4}.

-Beyond efficiency, the representation is physically motivated: because atoms are tied to Wyckoff sites, changing one coordinate or element type can propagate to multiple atoms through symmetry operations.
-This increases information density and acts as a natural regularizer, leading to more diverse yet valid generations.
-In contrast, coordinate-based encodings lack such inductive bias and more often collapse under iterative post-training, as demonstrated in our DPO ablations below.

-\textbf{Supervised Finetuning.} We perform supervised finetuning (SFT) on Qwen to adapt the model for crystal structure generation.
+\textbf{Supervised Finetuning} We perform supervised finetuning (SFT) on Qwen to adapt the model for crystal structure generation.
 For our fine-tuning, the model performs infilling one-third of the time.
 The remaining two-thirds of the time, we generate structures \textit{de novo}, where we either generate crystals unconditionally, or randomly append between one and five additional properties in our prompt.
 The properties we include are the chemical formula, energy above the hull, formation energy per atom, band gap and space group although space group generation was the focus of this work.

 To fine-tune different Qwen-2.5 7B models on both text-based and Wyckoff-based crystal representation, we followed the steps outlined by \citet{gruver2024finetuned} to reproduce their results.
 We use an AdamW optimizer with batch size of 16 samples, a learning rate of $10^{-5}$, fp-4 mixed precision alongside LoRA adapters (with a LoRA rank of $8$, LoRA alpha of $32$, and LoRA dropout of $0.05$) to fine-tune over the MP-20 dataset for 10 epochs.